canonical/hwcert-jenkins-tools/kernel-switcher/README.md

 - `switch_kernel.py 6.2.0-33-generic`
 - `switch_kernel.py realtime`

+The matching is done by looking for the string provided as argument in the GRUB's menuentries.
+AKA `argument in menuentry`.
+No regex matching is done.

+Note that the GRUB's menuentry that will be chosen is the first one that contains the given argument.

-Note how the argument is fuzzy matched.
-But beware, first match will be used so for instance if `realtime` is used as the argument, first grub's menuentry that matches `realtime` will be used.
+For instance if `realtime` is used as the argument, first grub's menuentry that matches `realtime` will be used.

+If you wish to use a precise kernel string, like `gnulinux-5.4.0-80-generic-advanced-aca31037-7571-415c-b666-f565c524c2a6` you are free to do so.

 ## Testing